MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/events.md

 ---
 # Windows containers events and slideshows

-This page contains links to videos, slideshows, and other information from Windows Server container events.
-Select the tab that matches your current level of knowledge about containers to see specific events for that level.
+This page contains links to videos, slideshows, blog posts, and other information from Windows Server container events.
+Select a tab to see different events that took place during a specific year.

 <!-- start tab view -->
 # [2020 and later](#tab/2020-and-later)